kirill-a/ci-tools-docker/README.md

 #### Run all services with Make:

-`make deploy` - Run all services with Make
+`make deploy_all` - Create all services with Make

-`make clean` - Remove all services
+`make clean_all` - Remove all services

 Passwords for services:

 1. SonarQube: admin/admin
 2. Nexus: admin/admin123
 3. Jenkins: admin /var/jenkins_home/secrets/initialAdminPassword
+4. Grafana: admin/admin